Ergodic Theory on Stationary Random Graphs: Applications

-\proof[Proof of Corollary \ref{uipq}] The random rooted graph $({Q}_{\infty},\rho)$ is a stationary random graph.
-A proof of this fact can be found in \cite[Section 1.3]{Kri08}.
+\proof[Proof of Corollary \ref{uipq}] The random rooted graph $({Q}_{\infty},\rho)$ is a stationary and reversible random graph.
+A proof of this fact can be found in \cite{CMMinfini}.
 By virtue of Theorem \ref{subexp}, we just have to show that $({Q}_{\infty},\rho)$ is of subexponential growth.
+To be completely accurate, we have to note that the graph $(Q_\infty,\rho)$ is not simple, that is contains loops and multiple edges.
+However, it is easy to check that Theorem \ref{subexp} still holds in this more general setting.
 Thanks to \cite{Men08}, we know that the random infinite quadrangulation investigated in \cite{CD06} has the same distribution as the UIPQ.
-Hence, the main result of \cite{CD06} can be translated into Hence Jensen's inequality proves that the UIPQ is of subexponential growth in the sense of $\eqref{subexpo}$ which finishes the proof of the corollary.\endproof This corollary does not use the planar structure of UIPQ but only the invariance with respect to SRW and the subexponential growth.
-It is a very robust result, and could be extend e.g.\,to the uniform infinite planar triangulation.
+Hence, the volume estimate of \cite{CD06} can be translated into Hence Jensen's inequality proves that the UIPQ is of subexponential growth in the sense of $\eqref{subexpo}$ which finishes the proof of the corollary.\endproof This corollary does not use the planar structure of UIPQ but only the invariance with respect to SRW and the subexponential growth.
+We believe that the result of Corollary \ref{uipq} also holds for the UIPT.
+A detailed proof could be given along the preceding lines but would require an extension of the estimates \eqref{estimate} (Angel \cite{Ang03} provides almost sure estimates that are closely related to \eqref{estimate} for the UIPT).